 Renew or apply for a passport.

-This tiny booklet is perhaps the most important document you will need when moving abroad because you literally cannot leave your home country or apply for a visa without it.
+This tiny booklet is perhaps the most important document you will need when moving abroad because you cannot leave your home country or apply for a visa without it.
 That is how vital it is to you.

 Typically, most embassies require that your passport be valid for the next six months before issuing a visa to you, no matter what kind you are getting.
 If you do not have a return date and your passport expires while abroad, you should be able to renew it at your home country’s embassy in your new destination.

-Depending on where you live, applying for or renewing your new passport should not take long.
+Applying for or renewing your new passport should not take long, depending on where you live.
 Still, it is better to do it as early as possible, even before finalizing your relocation plans.
 That way, you are ready when you get the good news.

 Apply for the right visa.

 All embassies have a list of visas to offer based on what you will do in the new country.
 If you are relocating to the United States for marriage to a citizen, for example, you will be required to apply for a K1 visa, which is different from a business or tourist visa.

 Each visa type also stipulates clearly what things you can engage in when you travel to that country.
-Therefore, you will need to have a clear understanding of what you are going to do and the type of visa you need.
+Therefore, you will need to have a clear understanding of what you will do and the type of visa you need.

 Additionally, you must ensure that you have the correct supporting documents, which may involve document translation if they are not in the official language of the country, before going into your interview.
-If you are going to school or work, you will need to provide copies of your acceptance or offer letters.
-You will also need to provide biometric information such as your fingerprints and photographs, but that can be done at the embassy.
+If you are going to school or work, you must provide copies of your acceptance or offer letters.
+You will also need to provide biometric information, such as your fingerprints and photographs, but that can be done at the embassy.

 Save your money